Typhoon: Paths

-A rare few storms, like Hurricane John, were redesignated as typhoons as they originated in the Eastern/Central Pacific and moved into the western Pacific.
+A rare few storms, like Hurricane John, are redesignated as typhoons as they originated in the Eastern/Central Pacific and moved into the western Pacific.

 Basin monitoring

 Within the Western Pacific, RSMC Tokyo-Typhoon Center, part of the Japan Meteorological Agency, has had the official warning responsibility for the whole of the Western Pacific since 1989, and the naming responsibility for systems of tropical storm strength or greater since 2000.
 However each National Meteorological and Hydrological Service within the western Pacific has the responsibility for issuing warnings for land areas about tropical cyclones affecting their country, such as the Joint Typhoon Warning Center for United States agencies, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) for interests in the island archipelago nation, and the Hong Kong Observatory for storms that come close enough to cause the issuance of warning signals.

 Name sources and name list

 The list of names consists of entries from 14 southeast and east Asian nations and regions and the United States who have territories directly affected by typhoons.
 The submitted names are arranged into a list, the names on the list will be used from up to down, from left to right.
 When all names on the list are used, it will start again from the left-top corner.
 When a typhoon causes damage in a region, the affected region can request for retiring the name in the next session of the ESCAP/WMO Typhoon Committee.
 A new name will be decided by the region whose name was retired.

 Unlike tropical cyclones in other parts of the world, typhoons are not named after people.
 Instead, they generally refer to animals, flowers, astrological signs, and a few personal names.
-However, Philippines (PAGASA) retains its own naming list, which consists of both human names and other things.
+However, Philippines (PAGASA) retains its own naming list, which consists of both human names and other objects.
+Japan and some other East Asian countries also assign numbers to typhoons.

 Storms that cross the date line from the central Pacific retain their original name, but the designation of hurricane becomes typhoon.